sv1jsb/django-angular/README.md

 ## Tests

-Included are tests for Angular and DRF.
+There are also tests included for Angular and DRF.
 You can run them with:

     npm test